spades1404/ReadingAgeCalculator/README.txt

 If shortcuts dont work open prograamfiles folder to open it.

 NOTE FOR EXAMINAR:
-THE PYTHON FILE IS LOCATING IN THE PROGRAMFILES FOLDER
+THE PYTHON FILE IS LOCATED IN THE PROGRAMFILES FOLDER

 Error codes referenced in ERRORCODES file.